 The gradient to climb out of the gorge is 1 in 2 or 3 and will take approximately 20 minutes to walk if you are of average fitness.

 The Zambezi River water levels change significantly throughout the year creating different seasons for white water rafting.
 The differing rainfall throughout the seasons creates different rafting experiences so every year the Victoria Falls white water rafting ride will be different from the year before.

 Lower water levels mean higher thrill levels, as the water level drops, rocks get closer to the surface creating the white water that crashes through the gorge.

 The “low water” run is between July and mid-February when the Zambezi River is at its low level.
 This is the most exciting time to do rafting with day trips running between rapids 1 and 18 over a distance of approximately 24 kilometres.

 The “high water” run starts after the rains upstream have increased the rivers flow between February and July.
 The rising water and faster water flows mean the day trips move downstream from rapids 11 to 23 covering an 18-kilometre run.
 The high water run is not as exciting as the low water run, so please take this into account if rafting is the main reason for your visit.
 Plan on coming between August and late December.

 There may be a short closed season between the months of April and May depending on the season’s rainfall and how high the river is.

 There are many options available for Zambezi river rafting trips and canoe outings on the gentler sections of the river course.

-These range from the single day and half day trips to expeditions lasting from a couple of nights up to a week out on the river.
+These range from single-day and half-day trips to expeditions lasting from a couple of nights up to a week out on the river.